 North San Juan, CA — Two North San Juan activists have won a landmark decision in the County Court, allowing them to receive disability benefits for something called electromagnetic hypersensitivity or EHS.
 Merrilee Longshoes and Skyy Wolford of North San Juan, CA, have been working for over two years to get their case through the court system.

 “This ruling is not just about Merrilee and Me,” said Mr. Wolford out in front of the Nevada County Courthouse, “It’s about all those who suffer from EMS and don’t have a voice.
 From now on, the scourge of modern electromagnetic poisoning will have to answer to Social Services.”

 According to the ruling, the court did not recognize EHS as an actual illness.
-It simply accepted Ms. Merrilee’s and Mr. Wolford’s symptoms as preventing them from working and awarded a disability allowance.
-Most experts, as in just about every one with a degree beyond the 4th grade, maintain that EHS doesn’t exist.
-Psychologists link the illness to the “nocebo” effect, where just knowing that something exists makes people think they are ill.
+It merely accepted Ms. Merrilee’s and Mr. Wolford’s symptoms as preventing them from working and awarded a disability allowance.
+Most experts, as in just about everyone with a degree beyond the 4th grade, maintain that EHS doesn’t exist.
+Psychologists link the illness to the “nocebo” effect, where just knowing that something exists, people think they are ill.
 This is also called “mental illness.”

-As for their future plans, Mr. Wolford had this to say.
+As for their plans, Mr. Wolford had this to say.

 “Now that this awful trial is over,” continued Mr. Wolford, “we can get to work on reducing EMS sources now from the Sun and the Earth.
 We’re going after the Federal Government to get the EPA [the Environmental Protection Agency] involved.
 This ruling will allow us to focus on that.
 But more immediately, we plan on going door to door to tell everyone to turn off their Wi-Fi devices.
 We’re going to tell them that they’re injuring not only themselves but people who have won court cases.
 I’m sure they’ll get the hint.”